 So when you click ‘New’, what happens?
 They take you to this screen:

 It’s still forced registration essentially, but packaged as something completely different!
 A typical usability problem is now just a single text field – password.
 The rest of the data is your typical checkout information.

 What Diamond Candles is doing well here is not even visible.
-They create an account for you automatically, but don’t mention it.
-Let’s say you do 4 different guest checkouts here with the same email address, then then finally decide to create an account (enter a password essentially).
+They create an account for you automatically but don’t mention it.
+Let’s say you do 4 different guest checkouts here with the same email address, then finally decide to create an account (enter a password essentially).
 What now happens is that all your previous order with that email address are going to be merged for this account, so your freshly created account comes with a proper order history and everything.

 Account registration is offered together with an incentive upon completing the purchase.